paravsingla/paravsingla.github.io/now.md

 ### That's All

-These are all the things that I'm working on in the moment.
-I've said halted my work on my music, startups and writing.
-This is a critical phase in my life which is going to decide a lot of stuff in my future.
+These are all the things that I'm working on at the moment.
+I've halted my work on my music, startups and writing.
+This is a critical phase in my life which is going to decide a great deal about my future.
 So, these are the decisions that I've taken after careful considerations.